-Not at all and as of today, I have never been late to a wedding!
-Sadly, some Officiants will and if just one starts late or runs late, those that the Officiant has scheduled after suffer greatly.
+Not at all and as of today, we have never been late to a wedding!
+Sadly, some Officiants will and, if just one starts late or runs late, those that the Officiant has scheduled after suffer greatly.
 I plan my schedules around my couples needs.
-Unless asked otherwise, I arrive 30-45 minutes early to assure the couple that I am there and ready to go.
+Unless asked otherwise, we arrive 45-60 minutes early to assure the couple that we are ready to go.

 Do you attend the reception?

-99% of the time, no. I need to be honest with you, the only two people I will know will be the two of you and following the ceremony and during the reception, the two of you are rather busy (LOL).
-Finding the right table is also a tough one and your guests have no idea just who I am and how fun and contemporary I am.
+99% of the time, no. Lets be honest, in most cases the only two people we know will be the two of you and following the ceremony and during the reception, the two of you are rather busy (LOL).
+Finding the right table is also a tough one and your guests have no idea just who we are and how fun and contemporary we can be.
 This leads to no one at the table dancing, drinking, smoking or doing the chicken dance!
-I have learned over the years that this saves my couples a lot of money too.
+We have learned over the years that this saves my couples a lot of money too.
 Take the per-head charge and enjoy a nice lunch on your honeymoon!
 (Note: Remember this as you interview Officiants, some require that their spouse attend as well (for the same reasons above) and you need to consider this for your budget and head count.)

 What about references?